 Unfortunately, Knox dropped its wrestling program in the summer of 2015.

 I am particularly proud of how well most of my wrestlers have done in life after they graduated.
-There are plenty of doctors, lawyers, scientists, & teachers in the pictures below, and we can even claim a professional artist, a successful film maker, a judge, a state senator, and an individual named to Time Magazine's "100 Most Influential people in the World" list among our ranks.
-The pictures on this page are a hodge-podge that represent just a few of the people and events from my coaching career, with an emphasis on those wrestlers who had outstanding four-year careers during the time that I have been at Knox.
+There are plenty of doctors, lawyers, scientists, & teachers in the pictures below, and we can even claim a professional artist, a successful film maker, a judge, the President of the Illinois State Senate, and an individual named to Time Magazine's "100 Most Influential people in the World" list among our ranks.
+The pictures on this page are a hodge-podge that represent just a few of the people and events from my coaching career, with an emphasis on those wrestlers who had stellar four-year careers during the time that I have been at Knox.

 Don Harmon, Class of 1988, was